dinoboards/yellow-msx-series-for-rc2014/msx/docs/msx-for-rc2014-manual.md

 ## Compact Flash

-The embedded ROM NEXTOR driver will detect and allow the use of the RC2014 Compact flash modules.
+The embedded ROM NEXTOR driver will detect and allow the use of the RC2014 Compact Flash module.

-The use of `FDISK` is probably required to initialise the disk with FAT12/FAT16 partitions.
+The use of `FDISK` is required to initialise the disk with FAT12/FAT16 partitions.

+## SIO/2

+When the appropriate serial driver is installed `SERVICE=SIO2.SYS`, the RC2014 Dual Serial module can be used by compatible programs for serial communications.

 ## Embedded Boot Disk

 On boot, if no disks devices are found containing a bootable MSX-DOS/NEXTOR image, then the system will boot from a read-only disk image included in the ROM.

-If you do have a compatible disk images (USB or CF), you can use `FDISK.COM` on the embedded boot image to prepare your desired boot device, and then copy the `NEXTOR.SYS` and `COMMAND2.COM` (and optionally the `AUTOEXEC.BAT`) files from this embedded image to the device.
-When you reboot, the system should boot from attached device in preference to the embedded ROM disk image.
+Only drives that have the NEXTOR.SYS and COMMAND2.COM files on a standard FAT12/FAT16 image are bootable.

+You can prepare any external device for booting, by using the included `FDISK.COM` application to prepare a FAT12/FAT16 image.
+Once the FAT format has been applied, you can then copy the operating system files (`NEXTOR.SYS` and `COMMAND2.COM`) to the new disk image.
+Once prepared, on next boot the system should boot from that external drive.

+# Setup Operations

+## Disk Boot Order

+On powerup, the NEXTOR kernel included in the ROM, drives will be mounted and a specific drive selected for booting.
+See section *3.2.
+Booting Nextor* in the `Nextor User Manual`.

+The physical device search order for Yellow MSX is as per below.
+With devices assigned

+1. USB Storage devices (upto 4 only)
+2. Compact Flash Storage
+3. Music Module's ROM (optional read only disk image)
+4. Memory Module's ROM (read only embedded disk image)

 # Applications & Services